Roseburg Forest Products

-Roseburg Forest Products, based in Springfield, Oregon, US is a privately owned wood–products company.
+Roseburg Forest Products is a privately owned wood–products company based in Springfield, Oregon.
 Founded in 1936, the company had approximately 3,000 employees and revenues of nearly US$1 billion in 2012.
 Roseburg Forest Products operates mills throughout Western Oregon, and continues to be held by the founding Ford family.

 History

 The company was founded by Kenneth W. Ford in 1936 as Roseburg Lumber in Roseburg, Oregon.
+In 1979, it acquired 323,000 acres of California forest land from Kimberly-Clark.
 In the early 1980s it was renamed to Roseburg Forest Products.
+In 1987, Roseburg acquired California timberland from Diamond International.

-It sold off about 45000 acre of timberlands to Sierra Pacific Industries in Northern California.
+It sold off about 45000 acre of timberlands to Sierra Pacific Industries in Northern California in 2004.